dfinity/motoko/design/Funds.md

 };
 ```

-The record type is natural in negative positions where you can omit fields, but awkward in positive one, where you can't.
+The record type is natural in negative positions where you can omit fields, but awkward in positive ones, where you can't.
 Maybe it would be better to just use a sparse vector (c.f. the `custom` array) or more abstract finite map (a functional object?).

 Whatever representation we choose for `Funds`,